-John Smith and Jeff Brown
+John Smith and Jeff Brown (Note NO period)

 4. If the caption contains names only, no titles or biographical information, separate names with commas.
 If titles, etc., are used and are separated from names by commas, use semicolons to make it clear which title belongs with which name: